-The arena was designed by architectural firm Populous.
-The project was developed by a joint venture of AEG and MGM Resorts International, and is managed by ICON Venue Group.
+The arena was designed by the architectural firm Populous.
+The project was developed by a joint venture (JV) of AEG and MGM Resorts International and is managed by ICON Venue Group.
 The ground-breaking ceremony took place in May 2014.

 The new entertainment and sports complex forms the principal component of the larger plan to revitalise the area between New York-New York and Monte Carlo resorts with new retail shops, dining and entertainment facilities.